K0shachiyamyatA/OopsNOFURRIESSRE/README.md

 - NOFURRIES fork by k0shmyata

 ## Usage
-1) Unpack build archive somewhere and add directory(or dll path) to dev plugins under Experimental tab in dalamud settings.
+1) Unpack build(latest.zip) archive somewhere and add directory(or dll path) to dev plugins under Experimental tab in dalamud settings.
 2) Install and enable Penumbra and OopsNOFURRIESSRE.

 ## ⚠️ READ THIS ⚠️